-With top-end smartphones costing four-figures these days, most people can't afford them without locking themselves into a contract with their phone provider or breaking out the credit card.
+With top-end smartphones in the UK costing four-figures these days, most people can't afford them without locking themselves into a contract with their mobile provider or breaking out the credit card.

-So what can you do if you want a great phone on the cheap?
+So what can you do if you want a great mobile on the cheap?

 Turns out, most people don't actually need the latest and greatest.

 Last year's mobiles -- and even some from two years ago -- are still pretty awesome and will meet the needs of the average person.

 With the right model, you can enjoy a huge piece of the top-tier experience at a fraction of the cost.

 This roundup highlights the best options for anyone looking for an affordable smartphone.